On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Experimental Results

 \subsubsection{MOS Evaluations by Human Labelers}

 MOS evaluation results are presented in Figure~\ref{fig:acc-acc} (b).
-Llama-mimi obtains the top score of 3.29, followed by Flow-SLM, while models using HuBERT tokens (GSLM, TWIST, SpiritLM, pGSLM) perform much worse.
-Full model-by-task results are reported in Appendix~\ref{sec:apx-MOS} and suggest that stronger models improve primarily on speech-centric attributes (e.g., sentiment, speaker, and gender) as opposed to ambience-related information.
+Llama-Mimi obtains the top score of 3.29, followed by Flow-SLM, while models using HuBERT tokens (GSLM, TWIST, Spirit-LM, pGSLM) perform much worse.
+Full model-by-task results are reported in Table~\ref{tab:exp-human-eval}, which presents the quantitative MOS scores across models and tasks.
+The results suggest that stronger models improve primarily on speech-centric attributes (e.g., sentiment, speaker identity, and gender), while substantial room for improvement remains in modeling ambience-related information.